canonical/craft-parts/docs/how-to/document-plugin.rst

 It is also useful to indicate if the plugin replaces an existing plugin, or should be used instead of another similar plugin.

-If documenting an application-specific plugin, it may be appropriate to include the version of the application in which this plugin first appears here.

 Keywords
 ~~~~~~~~